CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 ### Importing data from S3 Bucket to Lustre

 1. Saves storage cost
-2. Removes need to copy data from S3 bucket to Lustre file system
+2. Removes need to copy data from S3 bucket to Lustre file system.
-     a.
 FSx for Lustre integrates natively with Amazon S3, making it easy for you to process HPC data sets stored in Amazon S3
-3. simplifies running HPC workloads on AWS
+3. Simplifies running HPC workloads on AWS
 4. Amazon FSx for Lustre uses parallel data transfer techniques to transfer data to and from S3 at up to hundreds of GBs/s.

 <a href="https://www.amazonaws.cn/en/fsx/lustre/faqs/">Lustre FAQs</a>